Colossal Statues of Akhenaten at East Karnak: Conflicting theories

 The mystery behind the colossal statues of Akhenaten at East Karnak has led to numerous interpretations of the material.
 One theory regarding the purpose of the statues suggests that the pharaoh wished to separate himself from ordinary people and associate him solely with divinity and the Royal Family.

 Another theory suggests that Akhenaten was depicted in his true form, claiming that he suffered from a disease that caused the disfigurations.
 Several pathologists have studied the abnormalities of the statues’ physical attributes.
 One resulting diagnosis is that Akhenaten suffered from a disorder of the endocrine system called Froehlich's syndrome.
-However, this theory has been debunked due to the facts that most who suffer from this disease are mentally retarded and unable to sire children, both of which are side effects Akhenaten did not appear to have.
+However, this theory has been debunked due to the facts that most who suffer from this disease are intellectually disabled and unable to sire children, both of which are side effects Akhenaten did not appear to have.
 Another related theory is that Akhenaten may have suffered from a rare genetic disorder known as Marfan's syndrome.
 This hypothesis will rely on the results of DNA testing of the KV 55 tomb, in which it is theorized lies Akhenaten's mummy.
 Until then, however, it remains inconclusive.

 Numerous theories exist about one particular statue in the collection, which represents the king naked without genitalia.
 One such theory concludes that these physical oddities symbolize the manifestations of the bisexual nature of the sun-god who impregnated himself to create the universe.
 In contrast, historian K.R.
 Harris explains that at least some of the colossi, this one in particular, represents not Akhenaten, but Nefertiti wearing a close-clinging garment, which is undetectable because the feet of the statue are missing.
 Other queens in Egyptian history have been depicted with masculine features, such as Hatshepsut, therefore this argument may not be far off.
 Harris alternatively suggests that the colossi statues may be the personifications of deities, such as Aten, Shu, or Atum.

 Lastly, a related debate surrounds the actual site where the statues were discovered.
 Some scholars maintain that the statues and colonnades discovered were the remains of a temple built by the pharaoh.
 References exist that support this theory (i.e. in the tomb of the vizier Ramose at Western Thebes).
 Others argue that the site consists of the ruins of a palace Akhenaten built.
 The Akhenaten Temple Project in 1975, however, concluded that the remains were indeed that of the Atem Temple.